I read somewhere that average Americans will spend more time planning their vacation to Disneyland than they will planning their financial future.

 Sure we need to chart a course where we think we are headed, and this will involve making some assumptions about the future.

-But they are just guesses; make them and move on.
+Tips: They are just guesses - Make them and move on.

 Think of this as the difference between a flight plan and the actual flight.

 Flight plans are really just the pilot’s best guess about things like the weather.

 No matter how much time the pilot spends planning, things don’t always go according to plan.

 In fact, I bet they rarely go just the way the pilot planned.

 There are just too many variables.